American Humanist Association: Advertising campaigns

-The American Humanist Association has received media attention for its various advertising campaigns; in 2010, the AHA's campaign was said to be the more expensive than similar ad campaigns from the American Atheists and Freedom From Religion Foundation.
+The American Humanist Association has received media attention for its various advertising campaigns; in 2010, the AHA's campaign was said to be more expensive than similar ad campaigns from the American Atheists and Freedom From Religion Foundation.

-In 2008 it ran ads on buses in Washington, D.C., that proclaimed "Why believe in a god?
-Just be good for goodness' sake", and since 2009 the organization has paid for billboard advertisements nationwide.
-One such billboard, which stated "No God...No Problem" was repeatedly vandalized.
+In 2008, it ran ads on buses in Washington, D.C., that proclaimed "Why believe in a god?
+Just be good for goodness' sake", and since 2009, the organization has paid for billboard advertisements nationwide.
+One such billboard, which stated "No God...
+No Problem", was repeatedly vandalized.

-In 2010 it launched another ad campaign promoting Humanism, which The New York Times said was the "first (atheist campaign) to include spots on television and cable" and was described by CNN as the "largest, most extensive advertising campaign ever by a godless organization".
+In 2010, it launched another ad campaign promoting Humanism, which The New York Times said was the "first (atheist campaign) to include spots on television and cable" and was described by CNN as the "largest, most extensive advertising campaign ever by a godless organization".
 The campaign featured violent or sexist quotes from holy books, contrasted with quotes from humanist thinkers, including physicist Albert Einstein, and was largely underwritten by Todd Stiefel, a retired pharmaceutical company executive.

 In late 2011 it launched a holiday billboard campaign, placing advertisements in 7 different cities: Kearny, New Jersey; Washington, D.C.; Cranston, Rhode Island; Bastrop, Louisiana; Oregon City, Oregon; College Station, Texas and Rochester Hills, Michigan", cities where AHA stated "atheists have experienced discrimination due to their lack of belief in a traditional god".
-The organization spent more than $200,000 on their campaign which included a billboard reading "Yes, Virginia, there is no god."
+The organization spent over $200,000 on their campaign, including a billboard reading "Yes, Virginia, there is no god."

 In November 2012, the AHA launched a national ad campaign to promote a new website, KidsWithoutGod.com, with ads using the slogans "I'm getting a bit old for imaginary friends" and "You're Not The Only One".
 The campaign included bus advertising in Washington, DC, a billboard in Moscow, Idaho, and online ads on the family of websites run by Cheezburger and Pandora Radio, as well as Facebook, Reddit, Google, and YouTube.
 Ads were turned down because of their content by Disney, Time for Kids and National Geographic Kids.

 National Day of Reason

-The National Day of Reason was created by the American Humanist Association and the Washington Area Secular Humanists in 2003.
+The American Humanist Association and the Washington Area Secular Humanists created the National Day of Reason in 2003.
 In addition to serving as a holiday for secularists, the National Day of Reason was created in response to the unconstitutionality of the National Day of Prayer.
-According to the organizers of the event, the National Day of Prayer "violates the First Amendment of the United States Constitution because it asks federal, state, and local government entities to set aside tax dollar supported time and space to engage in religious ceremonies".
+According to the event organizers, the National Day of Prayer "violates the First Amendment of the United States Constitution because it asks federal, state, and local government entities to set aside tax dollar supported time and space to engage in religious ceremonies".
 Several organizations associated with the National Day of Reason have organized food drives and blood donations, while other groups have called for an end to prayer invocations at city meetings.
-Other organizations, such as the Oklahoma Atheists and the Minnesota Atheists, have organized local secular celebrations as alternatives to the National Day of Prayer.
+Other organizations, such as the Oklahoma and Minnesota Atheists, have organized local secular celebrations as alternatives to the National Day of Prayer.
 Additionally, many individuals affiliated with these atheistic groups choose to protest the official National Day of Prayer.